-Many scholarly publishers, databases, and products offer tools to allow users to programmatically analyze, mine, and extract data to serve a variety of research purposes.
+Many scholarly publishers, databases, and products offer tools to allow users to programmatically access, analyze, text and data mine, and extract metadata, data, and fulltexts to serve a variety of research purposes.

-If you have any questions or know of an computational tool or API you would like to see include in this list, please contact: email@example.com
+If you have any questions or know of an computational tool or resource you would like to see included in this list, please contact: email@example.com